SlamWeasel/Website_v2/README.md

 ## Description

-This is the revamped version of my personal website.
-When everything will be it, it will be avalable under [erik-lehmann.website](https://erik-lehmann.website)
+This is the revamped version of my personal website